thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

   * *action* - one of: 'start', 'update', 'stop';
   * *error* - the error text;

+##### Entity count limit

+The system administrator uses the entity count limit template to notify tenants that they will reach the limit on the number of entities (devices or assets).
+Available template parameters contain all parameters available for the [General](#general-template) template, plus:

+  * *entityType* - one of: 'Device', 'Asset', 'User', etc.;
+  * *currentCount* - the current count of entities;
+  * *limit* - the limit on number of entities;
+  * *percents* - the percent from the notification rule configuration;

 ### Rules

 Notification rules allow you to automate the delivery of notifications on a particular trigger event.